 We’d like to talk to you about your experiences and hear the stories of your tattoos.
 We may use the content you provide on our social media channels and some of the most interesting tales will be selected for inclusion in the exhibition itself.

 Your involvement will help make our exhibition truly representative of Bristol’s rich tattoo culture.
-Anyone taking part will receive one free ticket to the exhibition as well as an invitation to the opening night for you plus one.

 Tell us your tattoo tale

 My mum is Australian and in our garden there we always see hummingbirds flying about, so it’s a reminder of family and home.
 I also thought it would look cool!